jsikyoon/Interaction-networks_tensorflow/README.md

 `

 ### Data
 Data are gathered from implemented physics engine (physics_engine.py), which by using given the number of objects initializes and processes random weights[0.2-9kg], distance[10-100m] and angle[0-360] same as the paper settings.
-Currently orbit system is not implemented yet, the experiments on here are gone with not orbit system (no central biggest object).
+Orbit system is implemented 0-th really big object in central (100kg, same to paper), and velocities of other objects are initialized as supporting stable status.
+Object state values of non-orbit system are randomly initialzed as above.

+Before traing that, the data (not label!) is initialized as bellowed (same to the paper). median value is going to 0, and 5% and 95% data are going to -1 and 1, respectively.
+This initialization is processed differently for mass, positions and velocities.

 ### Settings
 Almost settings are same to the paper, which is clearly written for that except bellowed.